RasPavel/neighbors/README.rst

-Distance metrics for FB model
+Distance metrics for RPC model

 Almost ctrl-c ctrl-v from sklearn